dothomeinc-cyber/dynamic_header/README.md

-Here's your complete updated README.md with the color lerp section added without missing any existing content:

-## **README.md** (Complete with Color Lerp Section)
+I'll add your `ProductDetailPage` example to the README.md, preserving every detail exactly as you've written it.
+Here's the complete updated README with your example added:

+---

+## **Updated README.md** (with ProductDetailPage Example)

 ```markdown
 # dynamic_sliver_header